 As a general introduction to the entire field, read Nicholas Cook, Music: A Very Short Introduction (Oxford: OUP, 2000).
-More specifically, you should familiarize yourself with at least one of Mozart's Da Ponte operas; with instrumental and vocal music of the nineteenth century; and with some music of the twentieth century.
+More specifically, you should familiarise yourself with at least one of Mozart's Da Ponte operas; with instrumental and vocal music of the nineteenth century; and with some music of the twentieth century.
 You will benefit from casting an eye over parts of Richard Taruskin, A History of Western Music (Oxford: OUP, 2004), both for its sections on opera, and for its extensive coverage of twentieth-century music.
 You can broaden your appreciation of historical and cultural approaches to music through reading Philip Bohlman: World Music: A Very Short Introduction (Oxford: OUP, 2002), and perhaps The Cultural Study of Music: A critical introduction, ed.
 Martin Clayton, Trevor Herbert, and Richard Middleton (London: Routledge, 2003).

 At Cambridge, you will become familiar with reading articles in leading musicological journals; new research is continually being disseminated in this format.
 Many journals and other important research sources such as Grove's Dictionary are now available in electronic format, and you will have free online access to these once you are here.

 A piano technique roughly equivalent to Associated Board Grade VI will be helpful.
 Useful texts include Continuo playing according to Handel, ed.
 David Ledbetter (Clarendon Press, 1990), and R. O. Morris and Howard Ferguson: Preparatory Exercises in Score Reading (Oxford: OUP, 1931).